junxit/us-congress-bills-111/metadata.md

 - 2009-03-23 — Introduced in House
 - 2009-03-23 — Introduced in House
 - 2009-03-23 — Referred to the House Committee on Transportation and Infrastructure.
+- 2009-03-24 — Referred to the Subcommittee on Coast Guard and Maritime Transportation.
+- 2009-04-02 — Committee Consideration and Mark-up Session Held.
+- 2009-04-02 — Ordered to be Reported by Voice Vote.
+- 2009-04-02 — Subcommittee on Coast Guard and Maritime Transportation Discharged.
+- 2009-07-20 — Placed on the Union Calendar, Calendar No. 117.
+- 2009-07-20 — Reported by the Committee on Transportation.
+H. Rept.
+111-215.
+- 2009-07-20 — Reported by the Committee on Transportation.
+H. Rept.
+111-215.